-Lou McClung's museum opened four years ago.
-It features more than 100 statues and artifacts.
+Lou McClung opened this museum four years ago and features more than 100 statues and artifacts.

 When the Vatican ordered the closing of more than two dozen Cleveland-area Catholic churches in 2009, artist Lou McClung found a way to keep the faith.